Bavarian Nordic

 Bavarian Nordic A/S is a Danish biotechnology company focused on the development, manufacturing and commercialization of vaccines.
 The company is headquartered in Hellerup, Denmark, with manufacturing facilities in Kvistgård, Denmark and Thörishaus near Bern, Switzerland.
 The company has research and development facilities in Martinsried, Germany, as well as offices in USA, Canada, and France.
 The company uses viral vectors and virus-like particles in its research and development.

 In July 2025, the company agreed to be acquired by private equity firms Permira and Nordic Capital for (approximately US$3 billion).
 However, in November, the acquisition failed to gain sufficient support from Bavarian Nordic's shareholders, leading to its termination.
+In 2026, Bavarian Nordic was ranked second in Time Magazine's World Most Impactful Companies.